Support for new arrivals to Australia

 - Special Benefit

-- We have a range of translated publications available on the Information in your language page.
+- we have a range of translated information available (written, audio and video) on the Information in your language page

 We also provide payments to support new arrivals who are experiencing hardship.
 Crisis Payment is a one-off payment that helps those who have experienced difficult or extreme circumstances.